ericdunipace/ericdunipace.github.io/software.md

 And packages under development include
 * **causalOT:** using Optimal Transport methods to perform weighting for causal inference
-* **multiSampleTesting:** Using nearest neighbor graphs and Hamiltonian paths to do multisample testing
+* **multivariateTesting:** Using nearest neighbor graphs and Hamiltonian paths to do multisample testing with multivariate data

 ## Other Code
 Additionally, code to reproduce the results in the paper [*Interpretable Model Summaries Using the Wasserstein Distance*](https://arxiv.org/abs/2012.09999) can be found at [[https://github.com/ericdunipace/SLIMpaper]](https://github.com/ericdunipace/SLIMpaper)